OpenMDAO/dymos/mkdocs/docs/examples/water_rocket/water_rocket.md

 indent_level=1)
 }}

 ## Phases

 The flight of the water rocket is split in three distinct phases: propelled ascent, ballistic ascent and ballistic descent.
 If the simplification of no thrust without water were lifted, there would be an extra "air propelled ascent" phase between the propelled ascent and ballistic ascent phases.

 **Propelled ascent:** is the flight phase where the rocket still has water inside, and hence it is producing thrust.
 The thrust is given by the water engine model, and fed into the flight dynamic equations.
 It starts at launch and finishes when the water is depleted, i.e. $V_w=0$.

 **Ballistic ascent:** is the flight phase where the rocket is ascending ($\gamma>0$) but produces no thrust.
-This phase begins at the end of the propelled ascent phase and ends at the apogee, defined by $\gamma=0$.
+This phase begins at the end of thepropelled ascent phase and ends at the apogee, defined by $\gamma=0$.

 **Descent:** is the phase where the rocket is descending without thrust.
 It begins at the end of the ballistic ascent phase and ends with ground impact, i.e. $h=0$.

 === "Propelled Ascent"